Treatment of Parkinsons disease in Germany

-Diagnosis can be confirmed during a clinical examination without visualization methods.
-But you have to differentiate Parkinson’s disease from Parkinsonism.
-Parkinsonism is a condition that has identical symptoms, but they are caused by other illnesses or external factors.
+Diagnosis can be confirmed during the clinical examination, without imaging methods.
+But doctors need to differentiate Parkinson’s disease from parkinsonism.
+Parkinsonism is a state of health that has identical symptoms, but they are caused by other illnesses or external factors.

 Thus, Parkinson’s disease diagnostics is held in 3 stages:

 Diagnosis is established on the basis of two symptom groups.
-First group is hypomotility and the second is at least one of the signs given below like:
+The first group is hypokinesia.
+The second one includes at least one of the following signs:

 Additional criteria for Parkinson’s disease diagnostics are:

 - A positive effect after administration of levodopa

 - The disease is progressing